 |Folklore and Education Projects|

-The American Folklore Society's Folklore in Education Section gives two awards to recognize excellent work to incorporate folklore into K-12 classrooms and curricula: the Dorothy Howard Prize, which recognizes projects that encourage K-12 educators or students to use or study folklore and folkloristic approaches in all educational environments; and the Robinson-Roeder-Ward Fellowship, which supports K-12 educators with a demonstrated commitment to folklore to attend K-12 folklore workshops at the AFS annual meeting.
-These award-winning projects and educators are valuable resources for K-12 educators who want to explore the integration of folklore into their classrooms and curricula.
+The American Folklore Society's Folklore in Education Section gives two awards to recognize excellent work to incorporate folklore into K-12 classrooms and curricula in all educational environments: the Dorothy Howard Prize, which recognizes projects that encourage K-12 educators or students to use or study folklore and folkloristic approaches in all educational environments; and the Robinson-Roeder-Ward Fellowship, which supports educators with a demonstrated commitment to folklore to attend folklore and education workshops at the AFS annual meeting.
+These award-winning projects and educators are valuable resources for K-12 and other educators who want to explore the integration of folklore into their classrooms and curricula.

 2011: Show-Me Traditions: An Educators' Guide to Teaching Folk Arts and Folklife in Missouri Schools, written and developed by Susan Eleuterio in collaboration with staff and master artists of the Missouri Folk Arts Program, was published in 2009.
 A revised and updated edition was e-published in 2011 at http://maa.missouri.edu/mfap.
 The guide includes eight lesson plans, definitions and vocabulary, outcomes and links to grade level expectations, as well as artist profiles for ten teaching artists in Missouri's folk and traditional arts.